 I have been a professional mountain walks leader and have climbed and backpacked in Britain, Canada, USA, Norway, Iceland, New Zealand, the Italian Dolomites and the Alps.
 I graduated from Edinburgh University in geology and worked as an expedition science leader in Botswana and the Yukon, and as a field studies tutor teaching geology and geography.

 As the university expeditions advisor for the Royal Geographical Society I advised countless expeditions, helping to ensure they raised funds, were safe, and achieved their objectives.
 While there, I fell off a mountain in winter and self rescued with broken legs.
 I wrote an expedition planning guide for the Royal Scottish Geographical Society, and the latest edition is available via my expedition planning page.
-I have been a leader on two expeditions for the British (Schools) Exploring Society.

 I have worked as a ranger in the Grand Canyon National Park, and on a biodiversity survey of Montserrat as the volcanic eruptions started.
 I was the Director of Studies for Edinburgh University’s Global Environmental Change international summer school and have produced environmental resources for the National Trust for Scotland.

 I was for many years a lecturer in environmental sustainability for the University of Glasgow and tutored for the University of the West of Scotland at their Dumfries Campus.
 I have had many articles published in national journals and have contributed to Radio 4's Excess Baggage travel programme.
 In 2010 I was part of an expedition in the Pacific conducting seafloor research, and in 2013 participated in a Geological Society of America expedition to Antarctica.
+In 2021 I was an official observer at the COP26 in Glasgow.

 I am a Member of the Institution of Environmental Sciences, a Fellow of the Royal Geographical Society, a Fellow of the Higher Education Academy, and was awarded Honorary Fellowship of the Royal Scottish Geographical Society for my public communication of geographical subjects.
 I am president of the Guildford Travel Club.